JustinHu1988/My-notes/Algorithms Unlocked.md

 - These three operations, taken together, define a **priority queue (优先队列)**.

-  - The descriptions fo the priority queue operations say just $what$ the operations do, and not $how$ they do it.
+  - *The descriptions of the priority queue operations say just $what$ the operations do, and not $how$ they do it.*
   - In software design, separating *what* operations do from *how* they do it is known as **abstraction(抽象)**.
   - We call the set of operations, specified by what they do but not how they do it, an **abstract data type(抽象数据类型)**, or **ADT**, so that *a priority queue is an ADT.*

 - We can implement the priority queue operations — the how — by any one of several data structures.

-  - A **data structure** is a specific way to store and access data in a computer.
+  - *A **data structure** is a specific way to store and access data in a computer.*
-  - In the case of priority queues, we'll see three different data structures that can implement the operations.
+  - In the case of priority queues, we'll see *three different data structures that can implement the operations*.
   - Software designers should be able to plug in any data structure that implements the operations of an ADT.
   - But it's not quite so simple when we think about algorithms.
 Because *for different data structures, the way they implement operations may take differing amounts of time.*